 Then the hypocrites of the land laid hands upon Him and they judged Him; and in so doing they deemed themselves justified.
-For they cited the law of Moses in the Sanhedrim in witness and evidence against Him.
+For they cited the law of Moses in the Sanhedrin in witness and evidence against Him.

-And they who break the law at the rise of every dawn and break it again at sunset, brought about His death.
+And they who break the law at the rise of every dawn, and break it again at sunset, brought about His death.

-MATTHEW THE SERMON ON THE MOUNT
+MATTHEW: THE SERMON ON THE MOUNT

-other friends to the hills.
-The earth was fragrant, and like the daughter of a king at her wedding-feast, she wore all her jewels.
+NE harvest day Jesus called us and His other friends to the hills.
+The earth was fragrant, and like the daughter of a king at her wedding-feast she wore all her jewels.
 And the sky was her bridegroom.

-When we reached the heights Jesus stood still in the grove of laurels, and He said, "Rest here, quiet your mind and tune your heart, for I have much to tell you."
+When we reached the heights Jesus stood still in the grove of laurels, and He said: "Rest here, quiet your mind and tune your heart, for I have much to tell you."